clementravet/BIMAnalyst_g_33/Assignment_4_Teach.md

 ## RUN CODE
 This section aims to explain how to take control of the code.

-The only thing to do at this point is to change the path of the ifc file you want to study.
+The only thing to do at this point is to open the main.py and change the path of the ifc file you want to study.
 It takes place in the 6th line: model = ifcopenshell.open(r"ifcpathfile.ifc").
 At this point, you have to copy-paste the path of your ifc file in this line.
 When you did this, you can now run the code.

+## UNDERSTAND THE CODE

 ### Note: